catapam/coffe-hub/README.md

 5. Navigate to the "Settings" tab and find "Config Vars."
 6. Click "Reveal Config Vars," add "PORT" as a key with the value "8000," and click "Add."
 7. Add other vars like DISABLE_COLLECTSTATIC and SECRET_KEY
-8. For the database and email setups, add the relevant variables to the heroku app too, example: DATABASE_URL, EMAIL_HOST_PASSWORD and EMAIL_HOST_USER
+8. For the database, email, cloud images hosting and payment gateway setups, add the relevant variables to the heroku app too, example: DATABASE_URL, EMAIL_HOST_PASSWORD, EMAIL_HOST_USER, CLOUDINARY_API_KEY, CLOUDINARY_API_SECRET, CLOUDINARY_CLOUD_NAME, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET ...
 9. Scroll down to the "Buildpacks" section, click "Add buildpack," and select "Python."
 10. Repeat step 7 to add "Node.js," ensuring "Python" is listed first.
 11. Scroll to the top and select the "Deploy" tab.